alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-An `AuthManager` owns an `AuthDataStore`, an `AuthSession`, and an `AuthProviderConfiguration`.
+An `AuthManager` owns an `AuthDataStore`, an `AuthSession`, and an `AuthProviderConfiguration` (more on this configuration in a moment).

 This protocol is public because it will serve as the consuming code's entry point for sign in.

-Althought we will only implement one `AuthManager`, we make it a protocol for a very important reason: in our application, we may want to replace this with a `MockAuthManager` for unit testing.
+Although we will only implement one `AuthManager`, we make it a protocol for a very important reason: in our application, we may want to replace this with a `MockAuthManager` for unit testing.

 Here's what our `AuthManager` implementation looks like.
 Let's call it `EZAuthManager`: